context-labs/autodoc/README.md

 The generated documentation lives in your codebase, and travels where your code travels.
 Developers who download your code can use the `doc` command to ask questions about your codebase and get highly specific answers with reference links back to code files.

 In the near future, documentation will be re-indexed as part your CI pipeline, so it is always up-to-date.
+If your interested in working contributing to this work, see [this issue](https://github.com/context-labs/autodoc/issues/7).

 ### Status